Big Island Restaurants

 Big Island Restaurant Reviews

-Between star chefs and an influx of quality local farms, the Big Island restaurant scene has been heating up in the last couple of years.
-In the past it used to be a pleasant surprise for visitors to discover a gourmet meal on the island; now food writers from national magazines are praising the chefs of the Big Island for their ability to turn the local bounty into inventive blends of the island's cultural heritage.
-The Big Island has become a destination for vacationing foodies who are drawn by rave reviews and the reputations of some world-renowned chefs.
+Between star chefs and myriad local farms, the Big Island restaurant scene has really heated up in the last 10 years.
+Food writers from national magazines are praising the chefs of the Big Island for their ability to turn the local bounty into inventive blends of the island's cultural heritage.
+The Big Island has become a destination for vacationing foodies, who are drawn by the innovative offerings and reputations of world-renowned chefs and premier restaurants.

-In addition to the individual restaurants, events such as the Great Waikoloa Food, Wine & Music Fest at the Hilton Waikoloa Village, the Kona Coffee Cultural Festival at the Outrigger Keauhou, and Cuisines of the Sun at the Mauna Lani Bay Hotel draw hundreds of guests to starlit open-air dinners celebrating the bounty of the isle's land and waters.
-Island tourism bureaus have also made an effort as of late to promote agritourism, and it has turned into a booming new business.
-Farm tours afford visitors the opportunity to meet with and learn from the local farmers and tour a variety of organic farms.
-Some tours conclude with a meal comprised of items sourced from the same farms.
-From goat farms churning creamy, pungent goat cheese to Waimea farms planting row after row of bright tomatoes to small aquaculture operations, visitors can see exactly where their next meal will come from and taste the difference that local, fresh, and organic production can make.
+In addition to restaurants, festivals devoted to island products draw hundreds of attendees to learn about everything from breadfruit and mango to avocado, chocolate, and coffee.
+Island tourism bureaus have also made an effort to promote agritourism, and it has turned into a fruitful venture for farmers.
+Farm tours afford the opportunity to meet with and learn from local producers and tour a variety of properties.
+Some tours conclude with a meal of items sourced from the same farms.
+From goat farms churning creamy, savory goat cheese to Waimea farms planting row after row of bright tomatoes to high-tech aquaculture operations at NELHA (Natural Energy Lab of Hawaii Authority), visitors can see exactly where their next meal comes from and taste the difference that local, fresh, and/or organic production can make.

 Browse Big Island Restaurants